Bio

 After doing jobs in book inventory at Farrar Straus & Giroux in NYC and freelance journalism in China, sue-lynn completed an MFA in Filmmaking at NYU where she worked on approximately forty short film projects and a few features, in varying roles.
 Many of these won awards.
 Previous to that she had also worked on about ten other film projects in NYC and China.

-sue-lynn later completed a Master’s in Literature at Columbia, where Colm Toibin sponsored her thesis.
-She is currently doing a Master’s in French Literature at Sorbonne University (with a focus on 19th century and cinema), and continues to work on freelance journalism in between teaching and developing creative writing.
+sue-lynn later completed a Master’s in English Literature at Columbia, where Colm Toibin sponsored her thesis, and Edward Mendelson joined as one of her evaluators.
+In September 2024, she completed a 2-year Master’s in French Literature at Sorbonne University with a focus on 19th-20th century literature and cinema.
+She wrote two mémoires under the direction of Bernard Vouilloux and Christophe Pradeau, while Matthieu Vernet chaired her M2 thesis defense. sue-lynn hopes to publish these writings and more between teaching and developing new creative writing and film projects.

 sue-lynn zan is the pen name of Wendy Cheng.